-Many kitchens have jars of ground cinnamon or raw sticks, which are commonly used for crafting.
+Many kitchens have jars of ground cinnamon or raw cinnamon sticks.
 If you've ever handled a cinnamon stick, you've had a peek at the dried bark of a cinnamon (Cinnamomum spp.) plant.
-There are hundreds of species within the Cinnamomum genus that are native to tropical and subtropical regions.
-They vary somewhat in appearance, with some being tall trees and others growing in a smaller shrub shape.
+Hundreds of species within the Cinnamomum genus are native to tropical and subtropical regions.
+They vary somewhat in appearance, with some being tall trees and others growing as a smaller shrub.

 |Botanical Name||Cinnamomum spp.|

 |Mature Size||3 to 60 feet tall, 2 to 20 ft. wide (depends on variety)|